Student Employment FAQ's

 When I see a job I want to apply for, what do I do?

 You may begin contacting potential departments to set up an interview but you will not be permitted to have a contract unless you already have a valid W-4 and I-9 form on file.
 Returning students who are currently enrolled for the fall term and already have a W-4 and I-9 form on file will be provided a work contract via campus mailboxes when the fall term begins.
 New Students will be sent a contract within 5 school days after submitting the W-4 and I-9 forms.
 Contract must be completed and returned to Human Resources before work may begin.
 Students are permitted to work only one job on campus (exceptions listed in the Student Employment Handbook).
 Job hopping is discouraged.

 Am I required to work a minimum amount of hours per week?

 No, students are not required to work a minimum amount of time.
 They are restricted to a MAXIMUM of 20 hours per week during any academic term for which they are enrolled.

 How do I know if I have received Federal Work Study (FWS)?

 If you were awarded FWS, it will be listed on your Award Letter under the "Fed/State Awards" section.

 Am I required to earn my full Federal Work Study award amount?

-No, students are not required to work.¬† The Federal Work study program is a self-help program and can be declined at any time.¬† Students should inform the Financial Aid Office by email if they wish to decline or reduce their FWS award amount.
+No, students are not required to work.
+The Federal Work study program is a self-help program and can be declined at any time.
+The FWS Award is not applied directly to the students bill and declining the award does not create a balance on the student's account.
+FWS funds that are earned from the student working on campus can be used towards the student's bill, but it is not required.
+Students should inform the Financial Aid Office by email if they wish to decline or reduce their FWS award amount.